ptabasso2/springblog/README.md

 + A Datadog account with a valid API key
 + Your favorite text editor or IDE (Ex Sublime Text, Atom, vscode...)
 + Docker and docker-compose.
++ Having `gcloud` installed or any cloud platform equivalent (for Azure, AWS, Alibaba)

 ## Clone the repository